 My work is an exploration of family relationships, race, class, hierarchy, gender, music, and art.
 The writers who inspire me the most are Ocean Voung, Yaa Gyasi, Ada Limon, Tony Morrison, Chimamanda Ngozi Adichie, Markus Zusak, Warsan Shire, Richard Siken, Anthony Doerr, David Mitchell, Arundhati Roy, and Jhumpa Lahiri.

 *watch this space*

 Photograph gallery by Paul Sayed on 'Cat in the Church'.
-The poem & art are currently exhibited at Arts at the Armory, Somerville.
+The poem & art are currently exhibited at the Somerville Media Center, MA.

 Cat in the Church - Spry Literary Journal (forthcoming)

 'Reflection', is a rendition of Van Gogh's Starry Night on a vintage record as a reflection of memories and pandemic.
 Medium: Acrylic on vinyl.
 2021